Rasa Juknevičienė

 Rasa Juknevičienė (née Urbonaitė, born 26 January 1958) is a Lithuanian politician who has been serving as a Member of the European Parliament since 2019.
 She served as Minister of Defense of Lithuania since 2008 to 2012.
 She is a member of the Homeland Union.

 Early life and education

 Juknevičienė is a graduate of the Lithuanian University of Health Sciences (LSMU) and worked as a doctor until 1992.

+She was born in Tiltagaliai,Lithuania.

 Political career

 Career in national politics

 With interruptions, Juknevičienė was a member of the Seimas (parliament of Lithuania) from 1996 until 2019.
 During her time in parliament, she held positions as deputy chair of the Committee on National Security and Defense and head of the Seimas Delegation to the NATO Parliamentary Assembly.

 Juknevičienė has been member of the Lithuanian delegation to the NATO Parliamentary Assembly since 1999.
 She was rapporteur of the Sub-Committee on NATO Partnerships from 2007 to 2008.
 She served as the Assembly's vice-president from 2016 until 2018, when she became president.